halon176/h-crypto-price-bot/README.md

 HCryptoPrice is a Python-based bot that fetches real-time cryptocurrency prices from Coingecko and presents them in an easy-to-understand format on Telegram.
 It also offers historical price data, market cap rankings.

+Here's a working version of the bot: [@h_crypto_price_bot](https://t.me/h_crypto_price_bot)

 ## Installation